 Union Pacific Foundation places a consistent emphasis on the arts through its directive to “improve and enrich the general quality of life in the community.”
 Funding for theater is a significant manifestation of its arts support.

 United States Artists gives out as many as 50 unrestricted $50,000 grants directly to creative artists each year.
 Support for theater artists (particularly playwrights) is a significant part of this giving.
 Needless to say, this is a competitive grant.

 USArtists International offers a unique travel grant, defraying the costs of performing artists who showcase their acts abroad.
 Solo and ensemble theater artists are significant beneficiaries of these grants.

 This significant grantor to theater programs in 25 states—specifically performance groups—within its focus on arts and culture, viewing this support as part of a larger context of community development and uplift.

-The Venturous Theater Fund grants direct support to theater artists and organizations that employ directors, designers, and actors.
-The fund also offers grants to playwright collectives, self-produced writers, and playwright service organizations.
+The Venturous Theater Fund supports theater artists and organizations that employ directors, designers, and actors.
+Grants go to playwright collectives, self-produced writers, and playwright service organizations.